lrcfmd/Site-Net/README.md

 configuration files
 yaml is used to configure the models, the paper parameters are defined in the config folder and can be adjusted.

-User friendly way to change the featurizers used from the ones in the paper is a WIP.
+A User friendly way to change the featurizers used from the ones in the paper is a WIP.
 If you want to use your own featurizers, please check h5_handler.py where featurizers functions are in a dictionary that can be extended.
 The dictionary is populated currently with matminer, dscribe and pymatgen featurizers.